Search This Blog

 If your opponent must bowl before you, you need to watch especially carefully the line taken over any of this fresh green.
 Your advantage is that you can learn a lot from your opponent’s bowl.

 If you must bowl before your opponent, it matters greatly who is sitting shot.
 If your side has the best bowl already, then the most you can lose is a single point (unless that shot bowl gets removed).
-Although delivering your bowl inside-out is likely to be at least partially blocked by bowls around the jack’s previous location, there is the advantage that you will not be teaching your opponent the correct line for his/her last bowl.
+Although delivering your bowl inside-out is most often at least partially blocked by bowls around the jack’s previous location, there is the advantage that such delivery will not be teaching your opponent the correct line for his/her last bowl.

-If you are already down in the head you probably have to risk showing your opponent the line because you need to save points by beating the bowls that are already waiting to be counted against you.
+If you are already down in the head you probably have to risk bowling outside-in and showing your opponent the line because you need to save points by beating the bowls that are already waiting to be counted against you.

 No comments: